-- Get a Disney Visa credit card.
-We have one that we use for all expenses from household bills to groceries and pay it off in full each month (important if you’re trying to save money to NOT be paying interest fees!)
+- Get a Disney Visa credit card or another credit card that gives you travel bonuses.
+I have the Disney Visa that we use for all expenses from household bills to groceries and pay it off in full each month (important if you’re trying to save money to NOT be paying interest fees!)
 We are rewarded with points that are placed onto a Disney Rewards Redemption card that can be used towards tickets, hotel, food and souvenirs in the Parks.
 On a recent trip we used our rewards points and that paid for all of our meals and a few souvenirs for the kids.
 There are also additional perks with using the card in the Parks, including meal and shopping discounts and a free photo.

 Now that you’re in the Park, the rest of the Day can be FREE!

 Obviously unless you plan on starving all day, you’ll need a bit of advanced planning when it comes to eating in the park all day.
 Here are the things that should be planned ahead of time!